Oceans

 Bay of Fundy

 CPAWS is encouraging the federal government to speed up action on protecting our oceans.
 This includes adding new marine protected areas in the internationally important Bay of Fundy.
-We believe there is a need to ensure protection into the future for the values that were highlighted by the Bay of Fundy’s candidacy as one of the New 7 Natural Wonders of Nature.
+We believe there is a need to ensure protection into the future for the internationally important wild ocean treasure that is the Bay of Fundy.

 Rivers and oceans are as susceptible to damage from human activities as our land.
 Whether it is from pollution, overharvesting of fish or other sea-life, natural resource extraction and development, or climate change, the end result is the degradation of natural ecosystems and the possible extinction of species.
 Protecting marine areas is an important step in trying to preserve the biodiversity of our waters.